arilaakso/viewinginsights/README.md

 DYNAMIC CATEGORY OPTION
  - This does not provide good results but it's automatic.
  - The code uses KMeans clustering to find out how many categories would be optimal.
 It does a decent job but may not be what you wanted.
- - Then it creates a recommended amount of categories into DB.
  - Next, it finds the best keywords to describe the category using keywords from channels the belong to that category.
  - Lastly, it asks from OpenAI API names for the categories based on the keywords.
  - This way, using the API won't get too expensive, getting all 10-20 category names will cost maybe $0.01.